jupyter-widgets/ipywidgets/packages/schema/messages.md

 ### The `jupyter.widget.control` comm target

-A kernel-side Jupyter widgets library registers a `jupyter.widget.control` comm target that is used for fetching all widgets states through a "one shot" comm message (one for all widget instances).
-Unlike the `jupyter.widget` comm target, the created comm is global to all widgets,
+A kernel-side Jupyter widgets library may optionally register a `jupyter.widget.control` comm target that is used for fetching all kernel widget state through a single comm message.

 #### State requests: `request_states`

-When a frontend wants to request the full state of a all widgets, the frontend sends a `request_states` message:
+When a frontend wants to request the full state of all widgets from the kernel in a single message, the frontend sends a `request_states` message through the `jupyter.widget.control` comm channel:

 ```
 {